Can you get a mortgage on benefits? – what you need to know

 If your benefit payments combined with any earned income can support your mortgage repayments on a long-term basis then you will qualify for most types of mortgage.
 You can choose between fixed rate mortgages and tracker mortgages on either an interest-only or repayment basis.
 You will find some of the best mortgage deals in the market updated regularly in our article, "Best mortgage rates in the UK".

-How to buy a home if you are on benefits
+How to buy a home if you are receiving state benefits

 You may benefit from considering different types of home ownership schemes.
 There are a number of initiatives that can assist first-time buyers and people who are struggling to afford their next home.
 These include specific mortgage products as well as government schemes.
 Below, we describe some homeownership initiatives that may help you to purchase your home if you are on benefits or a low income.